TusharNehe/Tipcalculator/README.md

-As a user, you and your friends go to restaurant, based on your experience you wants to pay tip to the waiter.
+ you and your friends go to restaurant, based on your experience you wants to pay tip to the waiter.
 You can calculate individual tip ammount by using tipcalculator.